flaviocopes/vuehandbook/11-vue-methods/index.md

 We don't have to use `this.data.name`, just `this.name`.
 Vue does provide a transparent binding for us.
 Using `this.data.name` will raise an error.

-Methods are closely interlinked to events.
+As you saw before in the events description, methods are closely interlinked to events, because they are used as event handlers.
+Every time an event occurs, that method is called.